bimalsharma07/Automation-with-Selenium/README.md

 # Automation-with-Selenium

-Automated https://genderize.io/ , where Selenium Tests are executed
-- website in opened in chrome browser
-- Multiple input names are typed in the text box and searched button is pressed.
-- According to the multiple inputs, which are predefined in the code and the results are validated accordingly.
+Website opened in Chrome.
+User enters multiple names in the text box and clicks the Search button.
+Inputs are matched against predefined names in the code, and results are validated.

+Test cases:

+If a male name like Bimal is entered, it should return "Male name" with a percentage.

+If a female name is entered, it should return "Female name" with a percentage.

+If a digit is entered, it should throw an error stating the input is invalid.

 ## Overview